dfnr2/asteroids-lunar-multigame-thrust-a2d/README.rst

 This adapter can work with almost any potentiometer value, and almost any positioning of the potentiometer.
-The firmware will calibrate the analog values read from the potentiometer and map those values to the recommended range of values for the Lunar Landar game.
+The firmware will calibrate the analog values read from the potentiometer and map those values to the recommended range of values for the Lunar Lander game.
 To calibrate the thruster, simply short the two "calibration" I/O pins momentarily, then move the thruster through its range of motion.
 The highest and lowest values will automatically be stored in EEPROM, and will be mapped to the expected high/low thruster values until another